MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-A06-inference-1cat_CI-simulation.md

 1. The goal in a hypothesis test is to assess the strength of evidence for an effect, while the goal in creating a confidence interval is to determine how large the effect is.
 A **confidence interval** is a range of *plausible* values for the parameter of interest.

-2. A confidence interval is built around the point estimate or observed calculated statistic from the sample.
-This means that the sample statistic is always the center of the confidence interval.
-A confidence interval includes a measure of sample to sample variability represented by the **margin of error**.

-3. In simulation-based methods (bootstrapping), a simulated distribution of possible sample statistics is created showing the possible sample-to-sample variability.
+2. In simulation-based methods (bootstrapping), a simulated distribution of possible sample statistics is created showing the possible sample-to-sample variability.
 Then we find the middle $X$ percent of the distribution around the sample statistic using the percentile method to give the range of values for the confidence interval.
 This shows us that we are $X$% confident that the parameter is within this range, where $X$ represents the level of confidence.

-4. When the null value is within the confidence interval, it is a plausible value for the parameter of interest; thus, we would find a larger p-value for a hypothesis test of that null value.
+3. When the null value is within the confidence interval, it is a plausible value for the parameter of interest; thus, we would find a larger p-value for a hypothesis test of that null value.
 Conversely, if the null value is NOT within the confidence interval, we would find a small p-value for the hypothesis test and strong evidence against this null hypothesis.

-5. To create one simulated sample on the bootstrap distribution for a sample proportion, label $n$ cards with the original responses.
+4. To create one simulated sample on the bootstrap distribution for a sample proportion, label $n$ cards with the original responses.
 Draw with replacement $n$ times.
 Calculate and plot the resampled proportion of successes.

 ### Additional notes

+Activities 4--6 cover the material in Module 3.
+For more practice with simulation confidence intervals for a single categorical variable use the Module 3 Review worksheet in the Unit 1 Review Materials (pgs.
+105--108).

 Use this space to summarize your thoughts and take additional notes on today's activity and material covered.